lwsjs/local-web-server/README.md

 ### HTTP2

 Uses node's built-in HTTP2 support.
-HTTP2 servers are always secure using local-web-server's built-in SSL certificates (by default) or those supplied by `--cert`, `--key` or `--pfx`.
 [See the wiki](https://github.com/lwsjs/local-web-server/wiki) for further info about HTTPS options and a guide on how to get the "green padlock" in your browser.

 ```sh
 $ ws --http2